RedisLabs/redislabs-docs/content/rs/references/metrics/databases.md

 Total outgoing traffic from the database in bytes per second.

-Outgoing traffic is not collected during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).
+Outgoing traffic is not measured during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).
 If you view the database or shard metrics while resharding, the graph is blank.

 **Components measured**: [Cluster, Node]({{<relref "/rs/references/metrics/cluster">}}) and Database